-7. Contract Liabilities (Assessments received in advance-replacement fund) - The Corporation recognizes revenue from members as the related performance obligations are satisfied.
+- 7. Contract Liabilities (Special assessments received in advance-operating fund) The Corporation recognizes revenue from members as the related performance obligations are satisfied.
 A contract liability (assessments received in advance-replacement fund) is recorded when the Corporation has the right to receive payment in advance of the satisfaction of performance obligations related to replacement reserve assessments.
-The balances of contract liabilities (assessments received in advance-replacement fund) as of the beginning and end of the year are \$472,718 and \$521,270, respectively.

-8. Recognition of Assets and Depreciation Policy - Real property and common areas acquired from the developer and related improvements to such property are not recorded in the Corporation's financial statements because those properties are owned by the individual owners in common and not by the Corporation.
+The balances of contract liabilities (assessments received in advance-replacement fund) as of the beginning and end of the year are \$-0- and \$369,831, respectively. - 8.
+Contract Liabilities (Assessments received in advance-replacement fund) The Corporation recognizes revenue from members as the related performance obligations are satisfied.
+A contract liability (assessments received in advance-replacement fund) is recorded when the Corporation has the right to receive payment in advance of the satisfaction of performance obligations related to replacement reserve assessments.
+The balances of contract liabilities (assessments received in advance-replacement fund) as of the beginning and end of the year are \$521,270 and \$569,820, respectively - 9.
+Recognition of Assets and Depreciation Policy Real property and common areas acquired from the developer and related improvements to such property are not recorded in the Corporation's financial statements because those properties are owned by the individual owners in common and not by the Corporation.
 The Corporation capitalizes personal property to which it has title at cost and depreciates it using the straight-line method over 5 to 25 years, the estimated useful lives of the assets.
-Depreciation expense was \$14,198 for the year ended December 31, 2022.
-Expenditures for maintenance and repairs are charged against operations as incurred.

-9. Income Taxes - The Corporation's policy is to record interest expense or penalties related to income tax in operating expenses.
-For the year ended December 31, 2022, penalties paid totaled \$369.

-10. Cash and Cash Equivalents - For purposes of the December 31, 2022 balance sheet and the statement of cash flows for the year ended December 31, 2022, the Corporation considers all highly liquid investments purchased with original maturities of three months or less to be cash equivalents.
-In addition, the Corporation's policy is to passthrough to unit owners' non-sufficient funds (NSF) charges incurred by the Corporation.

-11. Use of Estimates in the Preparation of Financial Statements - The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from those estimates.

-12. Concentrations of Credit Risk - Financial instruments that potentially subject the Corporation to concentrations of credit risk are primarily cash and cash equivalents and assessments receivable.
+Depreciation expense was \$18,444 for the year ended December 31, 2023.
+Expenditures for maintenance and repairs are charged against operations as incurred. - 10.
+Income Taxes The Corporation's policy is to record interest expense or penalties related to income tax in operating expenses. - 11.
+Cash and Cash Equivalents For purposes of the December 31, 2023 balance sheet and the statement of cash flows for the year ended December 31, 2023, the Corporation considers all highly liquid investments purchased with original maturities of three months or less to be cash equivalents.
+In addition, the Corporation's policy is to passthrough to unit owners' non-sufficient funds (NSF) charges incurred by the Corporation. - 12.
+Use of Estimates in the Preparation of Financial Statements The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Actual results could differ from those estimates. - 13.
+Concentrations of Credit Risk Financial instruments that potentially subject the Corporation to concentrations of credit risk are primarily cash and cash equivalents and assessments receivable.
 The Corporation invests its excess cash in both deposits and high-quality short-term liquid money market instruments with major financial institutions and the carrying value approximates market value.
 The Corporation has not experienced losses related to these investments.
-The Corporation believes it is not exposed to any significant credit risk on cash and cash equivalents and assessments receivable.

-13. Fair Value of Financial Instruments - The carrying amounts of cash, cash equivalents, receivables, and payables approximate their fair values due to their short-term maturities.
+The Corporation believes it is not exposed to any significant credit risk on cash and cash equivalents and assessments receivable. - 14.
+Fair Value of Financial Instruments The carrying amounts of cash, cash equivalents, receivables, and payables approximate their fair values due to their short-term maturities.

-14. Comprehensive Income - ASC 220 (formerly SFAS No. 130) requires "a full set of general-purpose financial statements to be expanded to include the reporting of comprehensive income."
-Comprehensive income is comprised of two components, net income and other comprehensive income.
-For the year ended December 31, 2022, there were no items that qualify as comprehensive income.